Research:

 Conference Talks and Posters:

 Fonseca Quesada, F. (2025).
-Consonant clusters with rhotic sounds in two varieties of Costa Rican Spanish: Central Valley and Limon Creole speakers (Grupos consonánticos con sonidos róticos (/Cɾ/ y /ɾC/) en dos variedades del español costarricense: Valle Central y hablantes del criollo limonense).
+Grupos consonánticos con sonidos róticos (/Cɾ/ y /ɾC/) en dos variedades del español costarricense: Valle Central y hablantes del criollo limonense.
 VII Congreso de la Asociación Centroamericana de Lingüística ACAling.
 Universidad Nacional Autónoma de Honduras UNAH.
 Tegucigalpa, Honduras.
 Agosto 20-22, 2025.

 Fonseca Quesada, F. (2025).
 English Allophonic Tap [ɾ] by L1 Spanish Speakers: Allophonic Split vs Allophonic Union.
 The 11th International Symposium on the Acquisition of Second Language Speech (New Sounds).
 University of Toronto, Canada.
 April 23-25, 2025. [poster]